Blog

 mRNA is much easier to produce in a lab, which means new vaccines can be created in a fraction of the time.

-Pfizer and BioNTech are currently working on developing a shingles vaccine using mRNA technology, which would improve tolerability and scalability of the vaccine.
+Pfizer and BioNTech are currently conducting trials on a shingles vaccine using mRNA technology, which would improve tolerability and scalability of the vaccine.

 Medical Breakthrough #19: A More Effective Parkinson’s Medication